Bhutanise People Showing Their Traditional Dance

 Let’s get ready for a highway journey on the hilltops of Bhutan.
 Marching west of Punakha Valley via Dochula Pass kicks off another adventure for the day.

-This time, the experience led us to the twisted roads alongside the astounding sight of the Himalayas Region.
+This time, the experience led us along twisting roads, alongside the astounding sight of the Himalayan region.
 After several sit-downs, we again drove continuously and reached Paro in the afternoon.
-Paro is 2200 Meters from Sea level.
+Paro is 2200 meters above sea level.

 After some refreshments, we will sightsee some nearby destinations at your convenience.
 We have chosen to tour the National Museum and the Rinpung Dzong.
-Our stay is scheduled in the Paro Hotel.
+Our stay is scheduled at the Paro Hotel.

 AnyConv.com Paro Sightseeing Bhutan